rgcda/haarpsi/README.md

 ## Acknowledgments

-This project implements the perceptual similiarty measure proposed in
+The HaarPSI was first proposed in

 R. Reisenhofer, S. Bosse, G. Kutyniok and T. Wiegand.
 A Haar Wavelet-Based Perceptual Similarity Index.